KintaroAI/docs/content/en/news/2025-07-16-mermaid-support-enabled.md

 ## Try It Out

 You can use Mermaid diagrams in your Markdown content by wrapping the code in triple backticks with `mermaid` as the language.
-See the [Mermaid documentation](https://mermaid-js.github.io/mermaid/) for more diagram types and syntax.
+See the [Mermaid documentation](https://mermaid-js.github.io/mermaid/) and [examples](https://mermaid.live/edit#) for more diagram types and syntax.

 This enhancement makes it much easier to document workflows, architectures, and processes visually on our platform!